 HNN depends on the generosity of its community of readers.
-If you like HNN please consider making a donation today!
+If you enjoy HNN and value our work to put the news in historical perspective, please consider making a donation today!

-By mailing your check.
+Or, mail your check.
 Make the check out to The George Washington University.
-Pleae put "History Department--HNN" in the memo line.
+Please put "History Department--HNN" in the memo line.
 Send to:

 The George Washington University

 Or, contribute by phone by calling the GW Annual Fund at 1-844-574-4483.
 You may provide your gift information on a secure voicemail box.

 "I find the History News Network indispensable for keeping up with new publications and new interpretations, and keeping track of debates over history, in both its academic and public forms, throughout the world." — Eric Foner

 "As its wide coverage and its impressive numbers of hits-per-week indicate, HNN has become the most important -- and reliable -- source for fresh historical interpretation and, of special note, for the understanding of current events placed, often provocatively, in their historical contexts." — Walter LaFeber